 ReLeah Lentwas a middle and high school English, social studies and journalism teacher before becoming a founding member of a statewide literacy project at the University of Central Florida.
 While there, she worked with a team to develop Florida’s Reading Endorsement courses and coordinated literacy leadership teams in schools across the state.
 She is now an international consultant— speaking, writing, and providing workshops on topics ranging from literacy to leadership teams.

-ReLeah has authored ten books on education and has been published in numerous journals, including Educational Leadership, the Journal of Staff Development, and NCTE’s English Journal as well as being a frequent speaker for these organizations and in many schools and districts.
-Her latest book titles include This is Disciplinary Literacy: Reading, Writing, Thinking and Doing. . .Content Area by Content Area (Corwin, 2016), Common Core CPR: What about the Adolescents Who Struggle. . .or Just Don’t Care?
+ReLeah has authored eleven books on education and has been published in numerous journals, including Educational Leadership, the Journal of Staff Development, and NCTE’s English Journal as well as being a frequent speaker for these organizations and in many schools and districts.
+Her latest book titles include This is Disciplinary Literacy: Reading, Writing, Thinking and Doing. . .Content Area by Content Area (Corwin, 2016), and Disciplinary Literacy in Action: How to Create and Sustain a School-wide Culture of Deep Reading, Writing, and Thinking, Common Core CPR: What about the Adolescents Who Struggle. . .or Just Don’t Care?
 (Corwin, 2013) and Overcoming Textbook Fatigue (ASCD, 2012).